Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Baryon tracers and tomographic measurements

 For neutral hydrogen, they are traced by the surface brightness temperature of 21cm lines \cite{battye2013h, bull2015late},

 It gives

-where we choose the redshift distribution of 21cm sources as narrow as galaxies to maximize the detection significance, i.e., $N_\mHI(z) \simeq \Delta z_g^{-1}$.
-The explicit expressions of $\mA_e$, $\mA_*$ and $\mA_\mHI$ in Eqs.~(\ref{equ:Ae}, \ref{equ:Ae}, \ref{equ:AHI}) demonstrates that the estimations of these overall factors $\mA_i$ are independent of astrophysics, only relying on the cosmological parameters that are tightly constrained by the CMB and BAO observations.
+where {the redshift distribution of 21cm sources $N_\mHI(z)$ covers the redshift range of the galaxy clustering.} The explicit expressions of $\mA_e$, $\mA_*$ and $\mA_\mHI$ in Eqs.~(\ref{equ:Ae}, \ref{equ:A*}, \ref{equ:AHI}) demonstrates that the estimations of these overall factors $\mA_i$ are independent of astrophysics, only relying on the cosmological parameters that are tightly constrained by the CMB and BAO observations.

-The solution for baryonic effects shares the same philosophy as the cosmological Cavendish experiment proposed in Ref.~\cite{zhou2025fast}, though the two are distinguished by their different objectives.
+The solution for baryonic effects shares the same philosophy as the cosmological Cavendish experiment proposed in Ref.~\cite{zhou2026cavendish}, though the two are distinguished by their different objectives.
 The Cavendish experiment focuses on linear perturbation, where the number of modes is limited.
 Thus, the precision of gravitational constant measurement is about $\sim 10\%$ with $10^{5}$ FRBs, making the corrections from $f_*b_*$ and $f_\mHI b_\mHI$ subdominant relative to the statistical uncertainties.
 In contrast, to correct the baryonic feedback, forthcoming surveys demand systematic corrections better than $1\%$ accuracy across a wide range of scales $k\sim 0.01 - 1\kunit$.
 The minor mitigations from $f_*b_*$ and $f_\mHI b_\mHI$ become non-negligible.